 There are a lot of tactics to decluttering and downsizing your personal belongings.
-I’ve covered a few guerrilla tactics to get rid of clutter in the past.
+Why focus on this?
+It’s hard stuff!
+I’ve covered a few tactics to get rid of clutter and get rid of stuff (even sentimental stuff).
+It’s a constant work in progress for me.

 It’s simple, fun, and if carried out with a little discipline, should be amazingly effective.
 You may want to give it a try too!